YannisPantazis/neuroDiME/README.md

 ```

 ## Requirements
-Everything was tested on cuda 12.5 and cudnn 8.9.2
+Everything was tested on cuda 12.5, cudnn 8.9.2 and ubuntu 22.04
 All dependencies are listed in the `requirements.txt` file.
 To set up the environment, run the following commands:
 ```bash
 # Create a new conda environment